| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 You have already been introduced to the idea of abstraction in programming through the use of functions.
 In a programming language, a function represents a unit of computation from which the details are abstracted away.
 For example, the computation involved in finding the square root of a number is certainly not trivial, but the Math.sqrt function encapsulates this multistep process in a single function call.
 Without worrying about how it computes the square root, a programmer can call the function and use it to obtain a result.
 In this chapter, you will learn to define and use your own full-featured functions and incorporate them into your Web pages.
 In addition, you will learn to utilize libraries of functions so that general-purpose abstractions can be defined once and used repeatedly.

-In Chapter X5, you learned how to create user-defined functions to simplify the body of a Web page.
+In Chapter X5, you learned how to create functions to simplify the body of a Web page.
 By moving all the JavaScript statements associated with a button click into a function in the head, the button is simplified, and the body elements are much easier to identify and visualize.
 The functions that you wrote were of a very simple format — they did not take any inputs (instead, they accessed values directly from text or number boxes) nor did they return a value (instead, they displayed their result in the page).
-The more general form of a user-defined function is as follows:
+The more general form of a JavaScript function is as follows:

 function FUNCTION_NAME(PARAMETER1, PARAMETER2, ...) {